Detailed guides to painful problems, treatments & more

 Ripening seed head of an opium poppy.

 “Opiate” is the older word referring specifically to poppy-derived compounds.
 “Opioid” refers to any drug with similar effects, opioid-ish, plus any pain-killing molecule the body produces itself.
 In practice, the terms are used imprecisely and opioid has been taking over.
-(Neither term includes the infamous benzodiazepines, like Valium.)
+(Neither term includes the infamous benzodiazepines, better known as tranquilizers, like Valium.)

 Weak versus strong opioids